 - An academic record reflecting a 3.0 grade point average or above on a four-point scale.

-- Two years of college-level Modern Hebrew or its equivalent, as demonstrated by performance on the Hebrew Proficiency Examination given by HUC-JIR at the time of your admissions interview.
+- Capacity in the Hebrew language comparable to one year of college-level Modern Hebrew, as demonstrated by performance on the Hebrew Capacity Examination which is given at the time of the interview.
+Learn more.

 - Completion of a preliminary consultation with a representative of the admissions office or Director of the Debbie Friedman School of Sacred Music.